Shanghai stainless steel futures fall on weak downstream demand

 Prices of steelmaking ingredients on the Dalian Commodity Exchange were mixed.

-Benchmark iron ore futures DCIOcv1 were up 0.8% at 654 yuan a tonne, extending gains to a third session, after jumping more than 3% at market open.
+Benchmark iron ore futures DCIOcv1 were up 1.5% at 659 yuan a tonne, extending gains to a third day, after jumping 4.2% earlier in the session.

 Spot prices of iron ore with 62% iron content for delivery to China SH-CCN-IRNOR62 rose $7 to $111.5 a tonne on Tuesday, according to SteelHome consultancy.